Is your bearded dragon showing signs of stress and agitation?

 By feeding them from your hand, you’re further associating your scent and humans with positive experiences.

-If your dragon is extremely stressed, have a green or treat in hand whenever you go to handle or touch them.
+If your dragon is highly stressed, have a green or treat in hand whenever you go to handle or touch them.

 #6 Talk To Your Pet Calmly